alt236/EasyCursor---Android/README.md

 3. A way to automatically get a JSON representation of a query for persistence.
 4. A way to easily convert any existing Cursor into an EasyCursor - but you will not get the JSON representation :).
 5. A way to access booleans directly (i.e. `cursor.getBoolean()`/`cursor.optBoolean()`.
 The default implementation of EasySqlCursor assumes that `true==1` and `false!=1` where 1 is a number, but it can be overridden by subclassing.
-6. The SqlCursor's implementation of EasyCursor improves the performance of `getColumnIndex()` and `getColumnIndexOrThrow()` using a built-in cache.

 The way this happens via an Interface, EasyCursor, which extends the bog standard Cursor.